CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ## Exercise 1 – Configure a Service Principal

 In this exercise, you will create service principal.
-The service principal will be used by the workflow actions, so they don’t execute under your individual user identity.
+The service principal will be used by the workflow actions, so they do not execute under your individual user identity.

 ### Task 1: Create app registration